 On the 25 May 2018 the UK produced its third generation of data protection law.
 This is the same date as the General Data Protection Regulation (GDPR) was launched throughout the European Union (EU).

 The new data protection law will apply the EU’s GDPR standards for the processing of data considered as “general data”; this is data which is processed for a reason not involving law enforcement or national security.
-How organisations should process “general data” can be found within Part 2 of the new Data Protection Act 2018.

 The processing of data for law enforcement purposes can only be done by an organisation which is considered a “competent authority”.
 Law enforcement purposes are “the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security”.
 The description of a “competent authority” is laid down in data protection law, and includes but is not limited to, organisations such as police forces, the Financial Conduct Authority and the Information Commissioner.
 How organisations should process data for “law enforcement purposes” can be found within Part 3 of the Data Protection Act 2018.